John 21:1-25 - Outline of John (Book Notes menu page)

 2. 'the Savior of the world' is, first, 'the King of Israel.'

 This thought parallels the above point, while noting that the 153 great fish were drawn from 'the sea' (often symbolic of the Gentile world), while one small fish was already on 'the land' (depicting Israel).
 At the time of the harvest, Israel is being cooked over a fire (the Time of Jacob's Trouble).
-But she is not alone, for there is a loaf of bread in the pan with her (cp.
+But she is not alone, for the Bread of Life is with her in the fire (cp.
 Joh 6:41; Isa 43:1-3).

 Who art thou?... - They wanted to ask.